 Many people in Irvington take advantage of public transportation to get around.
 In fact, for the size of the town, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Irvington citizens for affordable transportation.

-The percentage of adults in Irvington with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.05% of adults in Irvington have a bachelor's degree or advanced degree.
+The citizens of Irvington are slightly less educated than the national average of 21.84% for the average city or town: 13.20% of adults in Irvington have a bachelor's degree or advanced degree

 The most common language spoken in Irvington is English.
 Other important languages spoken here include French Creole and Spanish.